SubrataBauri/DevOps-Essentials/Thinkster/Docker-Fundamentals/1-Getting-Started.md

 `docker container ls -aq`.
 The `-aq` flag specifies that all container IDs should be listed.

 ## DELETE
-To delete all containers run the command `docker container rm $(docker container ls -aq)`
+To delete all containers run the command `docker container rm -f $(docker container ls -aq)`

 Delete individual images using `docker image rm [NAME-OF-IMAGE]`